MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nc-fwpsk-fwps_vswitch_runtime_state_save_callback0.md

 ### -param eventType

 [in]
-The type of virtual switch event  specified as one of the <a href="/windows-hardware/drivers/ddi/fwpsk/ne-fwpsk-fwps_vswitch_event_type_">FWPS_VSWITCH_EVENT_TYPE</a> enumeration values.
+The type of virtual switch event  specified as one of the [FWPS_VSWITCH_EVENT_TYPE](/windows-hardware/drivers/ddi/fwpsk/ne-fwpsk-fwps_vswitch_event_type_) enumeration values.
 For more information, see Remarks.

 ### -param vSwitch

 [in]
-A pointer to an <a href="/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_switch_parameters">NDIS_SWITCH_PARAMETERS</a> structure that contains information about a virtual switch.
+A pointer to an [NDIS_SWITCH_PARAMETERS](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_switch_parameters) structure that contains information about a virtual switch.

-<div class="alert"><b>Note</b>  The information in the <a href="/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_switch_parameters">NDIS_SWITCH_PARAMETERS</a> structure reflects the initial state of the virtual switch, not necessarily its current state.
-In particular, the <b>NumSwitchPorts</b> and <b>IsActive</b> members might still have their initial value of zero, unless a virtual switch PnP event has been triggered.
-Current state information can be found in the other parameters to this callback function.</div>
+> [!NOTE]
-<div> </div>
+> The information in the [NDIS_SWITCH_PARAMETERS](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_switch_parameters) structure reflects the initial state of the virtual switch, not necessarily its current state.
+In particular, the **NumSwitchPorts** and **IsActive** members might still have their initial value of zero, unless a virtual switch PnP event has been triggered.
+Current state information can be found in the other parameters to this callback function.

 ### -param portId